szager-chromium/rr/Usage.md

 ## Recording an execution

-Running rr in "record" mode creates a path in the current directory into which the trace files are saved.
+Running rr in "record" mode saves the execution history of your application into a "trace directory".
 To invoke the recorder, run

-    rr record /path/to/binary [arguments to binary]
+    rr record /path/to/your/application [arguments to application]

-The trace is saved to the path `trace_$n`.
+The recorded trace is saved to the path `~/.rr/application-$n` by default.

 The overhead of recording an application with rr is pretty low, but it depends on the application's workload.
 In general you should expect around a 1.2x to 1.4x slowdown.
 At the lowest end, a purely CPU-bound tracee will incur around 1.1x-1.2x overhead.
 At the high end, a tracee that just makes syscalls in a tight loop can have 4x slowdown or more.